BDC Hamburger Icon

 Enable digital scanners.

-Integrate with business operations.
+Integrate the system with business operations.

 Replace fax machines.